Jaylen Watson: Pre-draft

+Kansas City Chiefs

 2022

 The Kansas City Chiefs selected Watson in the seventh round (243rd overall) of the 2022 NFL draft.
 He was the 36th cornerback drafted and the third cornerback drafted by the Chiefs in 2022, following first round selection (21st overall) Trent McDuffie and fourth round selection (135th overall) Joshua Williams.
 The Chiefs drafted them in order to provide depth following the departures of Charvarius Ward and Mike Hughes.

 On May 6, 2022, the Kansas City Chiefs signed Watson to a four–year, $3.74 million rookie contract that includes a signing bonus of $85,372.

 Throughout training camp, he competed to be a starting cornerback against Trent McDuffie, Joshua Williams, Deandre Baker, and Rashad Fenton under defensive coordinator Steve Spagnuolo.
 Head coach Andy Reid named Watson a backup and listed him as the fourth cornerback on the depth chart to begin the season, behind L'Jarius Sneed, Trent McDuffie, and Rashad Fenton.

 On September 11, 2022, Watson made his professional regular season debut in the Kansas City Chiefs' season-opener at the Arizona Cardinals and had two tackles and one pass deflection during their 44–21 victory.
 On September 13, 2022, the Chiefs placed Trent McDuffie on injured reserve due to a hamstring injury he sustained in Week 1.
 Watson was subsequently promoted to the third cornerback on the depth chart and was appointed as the starting nickelback.
 On September 15, 2022, Watson earned his first career start as a nickelback against the Los Angeles Chargers on Thursday Night Football and made four combined tackles (three solo), one pass deflection, and scored his first career touchdown on a pick-six after picking off a pass attempt thrown by Justin Herbert in the endzone to tight end Gerald Everett and returned it for a 99–yard touchdown during their 27–24 victory.
 His performance earned him the AFC Defensive Player of the Week.
 He was inactive as a healthy scratch during the Chiefs' 24–27 loss at the Cincinnati Bengals in Week 13.
 In Week 17, he set a season-high with seven combined tackles (six solo) as the Chiefs defeated the Denver Broncos 27–24.
 He finished his rookie season with a total of 49 combined tackles (37 solo), six passes defended, one interception, and one touchdown in 16 games and six starts.
 He received an overall grade of 57.0 from Pro Football Focus as a rookie in 2022.